kordc/sd-imbalance/README.md

         sudo usermod -aG docker $USER
         ```
     *   **Important**: For this change to take effect, you must **log out of your current session and log back in** (or restart your WSL instance).
+4. **Run training with Docker**:
+    *   To run the training script using Docker, execute the following command:
+        ```sh
+        docker compose run --rm trainer uv run train.py
+        ```
+    *   This command will build the Docker image and start the container, running the training script inside it.

 ### 🔑 WandB Account Configuration